valskalla/odin/docs/README.md

 Each method returns `F[Unit]`, so most of the time effects are suspended in the context of `F[_]`.

 **It's important to keep in memory** that effects like `IO`, `ZIO`, `Task` etc are lazily evaluated, therefore calling the logger methods isn't enough to emit the actual log.
-User need to combine log operations with the rest of code using plead of options: `for ... yield` comprehension, `flatMap/map` or `>>/*>` operators from cats library.
+User has to to combine log operations with the rest of code using plead of options: `for ... yield` comprehension, `flatMap/map` or `>>/*>` operators from cats library.

 Particularly interesting are the implicit arguments: `Position` and `Render[M]`.